This article contains affiliate links. We may earn a small commission if you purchase via these links.

 New features include a redesigned ergonomic build with an easy-grip design.
 It also has a Time Lapse, Multi-Shoot, GPS ID stamp feature, and more.
+I don't think I'd use all of that, but the capabilities are there and adds value.
 A built-in 850 nm 3W LED allows 4 illumination levels, but it will drain battery life from 14 to 10 hours.
-However, users have reported much lower operating times.
-It’s a good thing then that you can power this with a 5-6V power bank for extra time since carrying around 8x AA batteries at a time may prove to be expensive and bothersome.
+To be able to see in the dark, I'd use the IR even with the compromise of the battery life.

 All in all, the NV-900 is a good device.
 Used properly and within its capabilities, you'll be snapping pics and recording videos of late-night deeds all night long.

-- 4″ screen
+- 4" screen